 May we purchase food from the Café?

 If you do not have a lunchtime scheduled, we ask that you do not purchase food from the Café, as your students are not scheduled to eat at the Museum.
 This is especially important to enforce with Middle and High School students who want to purchase a snack.

 If you have lunch scheduled, you may purchase food to be eaten during your lunchtime.
 However, this is not a feasible option for large numbers of students.
 We have limited options and only one cash register.
 This is best for individuals who have forgotten their lunch, or for a parent who may need to get lunch.

 What if my students get hungry before our scheduled lunchtime?

 You and your students are only able to eat food at your scheduled time, and in your scheduled space.
 Please be thoughtful about when your students are used to eating.
-If your scheduled lunchtime is later than their usual lunch, think about having a snack before you leave for your field trip, or on the bus as you come.
-Students may not eat a snack in the Cafe.
+If your scheduled lunchtime is later than their usual lunch, think about having a snack before you leave for your field trip, or on the bus.
+Students may not eat a snack in the Café.

 How do I cancel my lunch reservation?